-Aluminium sheets may not be so common for every engineer because of its heavier price-tag.
+Aluminium sheets may not be so common for every engineer because of their heavier price tag.
 Still, aluminium finds a lot of use throughout the industry because of its standout qualities.

-It is corrosion-resistant but most importantly, strong and lightweight.
+It is corrosion-resistant (still, aluminium corrosion does occur) but most importantly, strong and lightweight.
 This makes it especially central for the transportation industry where each extra kg results in long-term losses.
 Consumer goods like phones, laptops, etc. often have durable and light casings made of aluminium.